The Bachelor's Matt James Reveals He Broke Up With Rachael Kirkconnell After Social Media Scandal - E! Online

 Throughout the season, it was clear Rachael and Matt had a special connection.
 So much so, The Bachelor lead confessed he was falling for the graphic designer first.

-Rachael even told her mom, "I've definitely been falling in love with him so easily, and I would never want you guys to come all the way up here just to meet this man if it wasn't something serious and if it wasn't a person I really could see myself spending my life with."

-Matt shared the same sentiments, confessing to her dad, "I told her that I'm falling in love with her."

-News of their split comes about a month after Rachael came under fire for her past social media behavior, as well as the show's own scandal following Chris Harrison's controversial remarks about The Bachelor contestant.
+News of their split comes about a month after Rachael came under fire for her past social media behavior, as well as the show's own scandal following Chris' controversial remarks about The Bachelor contestant.

 Moreover, Chris addressed his controversial comments and announced he was temporarily exiting the ABC franchise.